bmchtech/blog/content/post/multiply.md

 I mean, it's kind of dumb, right?
 The entire issue is that the <span style="color:#3a7dc9"> **multiplier**</span> is _too big_.
 Left shifting it would only exacerbate this issue.
 Congrats, we went from being able to process 7 bits on the first cycle to 6.

 But pay attention to the **first addend** that would be produced.
 The corresponding **chunk** would either be `000` or `100`.
 Two options, both of which are really easy to compute.
 This is a **chunk** that would only exist on the first cycle of the algorithm.
 Coincidentally, if you refer to the diagram[have actual link or figure #] up above, you'll notice that, in the first cycle of the algorithm, we have an extra input in the CSA array that we initialized to zero.
-What if, instead, we initialize it to the addend produced by this mythical **chunk**?
+What if, instead, we initialize it to the addend produced by this mythical **chunk**? <sup>[[5, p.
+14](#cite5)]</sup>

 It'd solve the issue.
 It'd get us the extra bit we needed, and make us match the ARM7TDMI's cycle counts completely.